stagecc/bdc3-website-public/src/data/events/2022-07-20_Community-Hours.md

 registration_required: true
 tags: [community hours]
 seo:
-  title: "NHLBI BioData Catalyst Community Hours: SAS Studio on BioData Catalyst and COVID-19 Data Harmonization"
+  title: "NHLBI BioData Catalyst Community Hours: Sickle Cell Disease Data and Research"
   description:
 ---

-Join us on **[Wednesday, July 20th at 1:00 pm ET](https://renci.zoom.us/meeting/register/tJcoc-2vrzouGdXVpgP_l5DCXVd1ONu-nNgj)** for BioData Catalyst Community Hours.
-This informal, virtual event  will be focused on **Sickle Cell Disease datasets and research in BioData Catalyst**.

-Sickle Cell Disease specific datasets have been ingested into BioData Catalyst that are of value and interest to Sickle Cell Disease researchers.
-Join this session to learn about the data and features and hear firsthand the use case of a researcher successfully using the ecosystem for Sickle Cell Disease research.
+Join us on **[Wednesday, July 20th at 1:00 pm ET](https://renci.zoom.us/meeting/register/tJcoc-2vrzouGdXVpgP_l5DCXVd1ONu-nNgj)** to learn about BioData Catalyst’s many features that are of value to **sickle cell disease-related research**.
+You’ll hear from platform representatives about the several sickle cell disease-specific datasets available in the ecosystem, **upcoming features to link external metadata** to these studies, and how to **leverage SAS in the cloud**.
+Additionally, you’ll hear firsthand the **use case of researcher Brandon Lê** using BioData Catalyst to conduct sickle cell disease research.

+**About Brandon Lê**

+Brandon Lê, a BioData Catalyst Cohort 2 Fellow, is a PhD candidate at Duke University studying the genetic modifiers of sickle cell disease.
+His project analyzes several TOPMed SCD cohorts to find associations with renal dysfunction.
+Through genome-wide association studies of common genetic variants and meta-analyses, several genetic variants statistically associated with renal dysfunction have been identified.
+This research serves as a foundation for analysis of transcriptomic and proteomic data to find additional omic associations, as well as development of deep learning tools to improve prediction power.

+BioData Catalyst enabled this research to be effortlessly scaled up to additional cohorts.
+The BDC ecosystem provided the tools and infrastructure needed to replicate an analysis pipeline to additional cohorts without the burden of modifying scripts for each individual fileset or navigating high-performance computing services.
+Consequently, BDC has enabled these analyses to be massively parallelized, saving time and effort.
+The use of BDC-maintained and versioned applications and workflows also means these analyses are reproducible for follow-up work and publications.

 After a presentation and demo on these topics, time will be made available for discussion and to address questions, challenges, and issues you might be facing in the ecosystem.